perrydillard/autofi-code-challenge/README.md

 # autofi-code-challenge

+After cloning the repository you will need to run yarn or npm to install the dependencies.
+Once that completes you should verify the configuration values are set appropriately based on the documentation below.
+Once satisfied with the configuration values you can start the server by running 'yarn start'.
+Next you can load the index.html into a browser which will allow you to select a file to upload and process.

 Since the size of the csv file is potentially large I'm choosing to go with a stream solution for reading, parsing and transforming the csv file.

 I use yarn as my package manager, but using npm should work as well.